article | June 22, 2017

 A CEO wants to hit the number and keep the board happy.
 Therefore, focus on measurable metrics that tie directly to the bottom line.
 It is critical that you track the effectiveness of every initiative to prove they generate revenue.
 If not, marketing will continue to lack credibility in the eyes of your CEO.
 Good luck selling your strategy in that environment.

 The metric that matters most to the C-suite is revenue attributable to marketing spend.
 There are tons of metrics marketing leaders track.
 Most are important, some not so much.
 Yet the only one your CEO cares about is marketing leads that generate new revenue.

-CALL TO ACTION: Engaging the CEO and getting his buy-in on your marketing strategy is difficult.
+Engaging the CEO and getting his buy-in on your marketing strategy is difficult.
 They often question marketing value & impact on the bottom line.
-If you’re going to win him over, focus on what matter most: Hitting the Number.
+If you’re going to win him over, focus on what matters most: Hitting the Number.
 You need to tie all your efforts back to their impact on revenue creation.
 Marketing efforts that produce leads that generate revenue is the key metric.
 If you can’t measure it, you better learn fast or you’ll never gain credibility.

 I can help.
 If you would like to spend time with me on your marketing strategy, come see me in Dallas at , SBI’s multimillion dollar, one-of-a-kind, state-of-the-art, executive briefing center.
 Sessions at The Studio are experiential and are designed around the principles of interactive exercises, hands-on innovation, and peer-to-peer collaboration.
 The Studio is a safe-haven for learning, and after just a few days you will leave with confidence and clarity for their revenue growth strategies and sales and marketing motions to make their number.

 For many industries and companies, the pandemic has changed sales and marketing forever.
 In some way...

 As a CMO, your time, attention, and budget have competing priorities.
 You and your team are focused ...